-- · Jada should STOP using the computer. - Jada should TELL an adult she trusts what happened. - Jada should not go back online or return to the pony website until an adult says it is OK. - If Jada and Michael are good friends, Jada may want to tell Michael how his actions made her feel after she gets help from an adult. - If Michael continues cyberbullying her, she should play with other kids who don't cyberbully others.
+- S: Jada should step away from the computer. - T: Jada should tell an adult she trusts what happened. - O: Jada should not go back online or return to the pony website until an adult says it is OK. - P: Jada should take a moment to pause and think about the situation.
+If Jada and Michael are good friends, Jada may want to tell Michael how his actions made her feel, after she gets advice from an adult.
+If Michael continues to be mean to her, she should immediately tell an adult.